 However, there is one position overall that is associated with better sleep and takes the load of your back and shoulders.
 This position is sleeping on your side with your top arm and leg supported by pillows.

 This side-lying position can be a bit to set up but decreases rotation in the hips and spine from the support of the bolstering pillows.
+A wedge pillow for side sleepers is a great replacement for those uncomfortable pillows.
 While sleeping, this position is one of the best ways to avoid back pain because it eliminates the risk of exacerbating the pain.
 If this position does not work you can also lay on your back with a foam roll or pillow behind your knees.

 A third option would be to stack pillows or blankets high enough so that your legs are fully supported and you have a 90-degree angle and the hips and knees to completely take the pressure off of your low back while sleeping.